carpentries/instructor-training/_episodes/02-practice-learning.md

 Since The Carpentries workshops are focused on novices, and the building of strong mental models, we are most interested in the middle category of misconceptions.
-While teaching, we want to expose learners' broken models so that we can help them build better ones.
+While teaching, we want to expose learners' broken models so that we can help them to deconstruct them and build better ones in their place.

 ## Identifying and Correcting Misconceptions